DaylightNebula/PaperCustomResourceToolkit/Readme.md

     - [ ] Custom Item Attack
     - [ ] Custom Item Break
     - [ ] Custom Item Pickup (include give command)
+  - [ ] Crafting recipes
+    - [ ] Disable crafting recipes for items with custom model data
+    - [ ] New system for creating crafting recipes that contain custom items
+    - [ ] Add custom crafting recipes for custom items
 - [ ] Custom blocks
   - [ ] Load from json files
   - [ ] Custom item created automatically to be the item representation of this